I guess you can say I wear many hats 🙂

 Blogger Hat (aka Rambler Hat)

 Many eons ago I designed business websites under the name “the doodle pad”.
 I loved learning and writing code.
 Nowadays pretty much anyone can build a site with all of the online products available.
-My goal for this year is to utilize my blog more by sharing free patterns, biz tips and other ramblings.
+My goal now is to utilize my blog more by sharing free patterns, biz tips and other ramblings.

 My number one part of life is being a mom to three amazing “kids”.
-Two are very successful, wonderful adults and then…the big gap…and our youngest.
+Two are very successful, wonderful adults and then…the big gap (due to a divorce and remarrying)…and our youngest.
 It has been an experience and one that surprises me almost daily.

 Thank you Hat!